The Notebook: 1967 Volvo 122S Amazon Wagon – Sold?

 October 12th Update – The private seller of this Volvo Amazon we first featured on September 30th just posted a new listing with the price reduced to $10,000 Oddly, the original ad for $11,000 remains.

 We get excited every time we come across a Volvo 122S Amazon Wagon a few days before our next Wagon Wednesday feature.
-This latest Dark Green over Butterscotch 1967 Estate just listed earlier this week here on Craigslist in Trenton, New Jersey with an asking price of $11,000.
+This latest Dark Green over Butterscotch 1967 Estate originally listed at the end of September 2020 on Craigslist in Trenton, New Jersey with an asking price of $11,000.
 Said to come with the previous owner’s notebook documenting everything completed on the car, Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his 122S priced between the #2 “Excellent” appraisal of $12,200 and the #3 “Good” estimate of $8,500.
 As a second data point, the Collector Car Market Review Online Tool confirms this asking price falls between their #2 “Very Good” appraisal of $8,300 and their #1 “Excellent” assessment of $13,500.
-If you are serious about buying this Volvo, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his wagon featured here on GuysWithRides.com

 Swedish carmaker Volvo produced its mid-size Amazon from 1955 through 1970 with only minor tweaks during that time frame.
 Trademark issues prevented the use of the Amazon name outside of its home country, so Volvo introduced in the United States as the 122S at the 1959 New York International Auto Show.